fdagner/graph__moodle-database-preset/README.md

 - There is only one database field in this example, so only one category exists.
 - The larger the bubble, the more frequently the country is mentioned.

-<b>IMportant: It is possible to create many database fields and use them as categories.</b>
+<b>Important: It is possible to create many database fields and use them as categories.</b>

 ![Country detail view](./screenshots/listenansicht2.png)
 Click on a country to see which students have visited it.